MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Methodology

-For each found object or database entry, we check whether there are objects of the same class within a given radius.
-For each object type, the radius size for the best trade-off between correct matches and error rate should be determined.
-A simple solution to determine the radius is to analyze the minimal distance between two distinct objects of the same class.
-When duplicates are found, we take the center of the predicted coordinates as the new prediction.
-To match predictions with database entries, we can use the calculated angular offsets (added to the recording direction) to find entries of the same class within a reasonable distance.
-Slight angle deviations should be taken into account.
+To identify duplicates resulting from overlapping images, we group predictions that share the same object class and fall within a specified geographic radius.
+The radius size that represents the best trade-off between correct matches and error rate should be determined for each object type.
+A basic approach to determining this radius is to analyze the minimum distance between two distinct ground-truth objects of the same class.
+When duplicates are found within this range, we take the center of the predicted coordinates as the final prediction.

+While our experimental prototype uses a straightforward radius search to assess localization accuracy, we acknowledge that this $O(n^2)$ brute-force comparison does not scale well.
+For practical, city-scale deployments involving massive datasets, integrating spatial indexing structures (such as R-trees) into the spatial database is essential for efficiently processing spatial queries.
+Furthermore, to match our finalized predictions with existing municipal database entries, we use the calculated angular offsets (added to the recording direction) to find entries of the matching class within a reasonable distance, accounting for slight angle deviations.